archiewald/archiewald.github.io/awesome.md

 - <a href="https://www.youtube.com/watch?v=cu9-GphZkKI" target="_blank">(248) Installing MongoDB with Homebrew on macOS - YouTube</a>
 - <a href="https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/" target="_blank">NPM & left-pad: Have We Forgotten How To Program? - David Haney - Blogging my experiences as a developer and engineering manager.</a>
 - <a href="https://wanago.io/courses/typescript-express-tutorial/" target="_blank">TypeScript Express tutorial Archives - Marcin Wanago Blog - JavaScript, both frontend and backend</a>
+- <a href="https://www.digitalocean.com/community/tutorials/how-to-secure-node-js-applications-with-a-content-security-policy" target="_blank">How To Secure Node.js Applications with a Content Security Policy | DigitalOcean</a>

 ## security